datanav/docs/technical/webcrm-membercare.rst

      - "string"

-WebCRM Products to Membercare Products
+WebCRM Products to MemberCare Products
 --------------------------------------
-Every WebCRM Products will be synchronized with a Membercare Products.
+Every WebCRM Products will be synchronized with a MemberCare Products.

-Once a link between a WebCRM Products and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Products and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a WebCRM Products and a Membercare Products:
+The following properties are synchronized between a WebCRM Products and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - WebCRM Products Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type

-WebCRM Quotationline to Membercare Invoices
+WebCRM Quotationline to MemberCare Invoices
 -------------------------------------------
-Every WebCRM Quotationline will be synchronized with a Membercare Invoices.
+Every WebCRM Quotationline will be synchronized with a MemberCare Invoices.

-Once a link between a WebCRM Quotationline and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a WebCRM Quotationline and a Membercare Invoices:
+The following properties are synchronized between a WebCRM Quotationline and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - WebCRM Quotationline Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-WebCRM Users to Membercare Persons
+WebCRM Users to MemberCare Persons
 ----------------------------------
-Every WebCRM Users will be synchronized with a Membercare Persons.
+Every WebCRM Users will be synchronized with a MemberCare Persons.

-Once a link between a WebCRM Users and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a WebCRM Users and a Membercare Persons:
+The following properties are synchronized between a WebCRM Users and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - WebCRM Users Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type

 WebCRM Organisations to MemberCare Countries